ewascatalog/ewascatalog2/in-house-ewas/readme.md

 * Directories will need to be updated or code changed when more ARIES timepoints are added (essentially each timepoint will have to be treated as a different cohort with the current code!)
 * There are still some outdated things in the ewas script that only work for ARIES data --> Simple fix
 * The scripts for GEO haven't been tested yet!
+* Either make "usefunc" an actually package that can be loaded into R properly OR make the scripts so that it isn't required!